koishiGH/koishiGH/README.md

 hi im koishii!

-currently: working on a rhythm game, working on a platformer game, and learning how to RE!
+currently: working on a pc port of a android game, and a reimplementation while learning how to RE

 discord: _koisprite